Jacalz/hegelmote/README.md

 ## Supported Amplifiers

-This software has only been tested on Hegel H95 but the list of supported models should be as follows:
+This software has only been tested on Hegel H95 but the list of supported models should be as follows according to the documentation:

 - Röst
 - H95